National Day for Truth and Reconciliation

 Members are encouraged as treaty peoples to reflect on our collective responsibility for reconciliation, and to embody the BC College of Nurses and Midwives practice standard of Indigenous Cultural Safety, Cultural Humility, and Anti-Racism.

-To encourage action, the union is sponsoring a draw for one of three books selected from the Indigenous literature section of the BCNU library.
-To enter, visit the BCNU Member Portal to share the concrete steps you are taking or have taken towards reconciliation.
+To encourage action, the union is sponsoring a book draw.
+Members are invited to share the concrete steps they are taking or have taken towards reconciliation.
 Need ideas on steps you can take?
 Read these ReconciliACTION plans.

 Submitted ideas from members may be shared (anonymously) on the BCNU Truth and Reconciliation webpage.

-Members are welcome to visit the BCNU library for these titles and more:
+For more reading, members are welcome to visit the Indigenous literature section of the BCNU library for these titles and more:

 • The Orange Shirt Story by Phyllis Webstad